 IACRA is used by applicants to submit required documentation for certification.
-Applicants provide their name, date of birth, sex, email address, certificate number and date of issue (if previously holds airmen certificate) to create an IACRA user account.
-Once the account is created, as part of the application process, the FAA collects PII discussed in the overview for the purpose of determining applicant's eligibility for a certificate and/or rating.
+Applicants provide their name, date of birth, sex, email address, certificate number and date of issue (for previously held airmen certificate) and answer two security questions to create an IACRA user account.
+Once the account is created, as part of the application process, the FAA collects PII discussed in the System Overview for the purpose of determining an applicant's eligibility for a certificate and/or rating.
 The application is transmitted to CAIS, a subsystem of the AVS Registry as a TIFF via secure file transfer protocol FTP.
+The AVS

-AFB-720 uses the information in the airman certificate applications and supporting documents for final processing and to issue certificates to airmen.
+Registry uses the information in the airman certificate applications and supporting documents for final processing and to issue certificates to airmen.

-The FAA share with TSA the airman's SSN (if provided by the airman), last, first, and middle name, name suffix, previous name, date of birth, citizenship full address, certificate information and FTN.
+The FAA shares with TSA the airman's SSN (if provided by the airman), last, first, and middle name, name suffix, previous name, date of birth, citizenship full address, certificate information and FTN.
 TSA uses the information to perform security vetting.
 TSA returns the airman's last, first, middle name, date of birth, SSN if provided, FTN and results of the security vetting to the FAA.
-The FAA and TSA has a Memorandum of Agreement in place which addresses the sharing of applicant's information and use of the information.
+The FAA and TSA have a Memorandum of Agreement in place which addresses the sharing of applicant's information and use of the information.
+Consistent with 49 U.S.C.
+44703, the FAA makes the "Airmen Certification Registry" including airmen's name, address, and rating publicly available.
+Contact information provided during the application process is also used to inform airmen of meetings and seminars conducted by the FAA regarding aviation safety.